How to Merge 2D Animation Into Live Action Video Using Cartoon Animator and After Effects

 Step 5

-To ground the character into the scene we need to place a shadow underneath it.
+To ground the character into the scene we need to place a underneath it.
 Make sure that you have not selected any layers, then select the Ellipse Tool (Q) and use it to create a shape layer by clicking and dragging in the scene.

 draw a shadowdraw a shadowdraw a shadow